CBorowski-dev/docs-operaton-org/content/user-guide/spring-framework-integration/transactions.md

 # Using Inner Spring Transactions

 When engine API calls are executed in the Spring context, Spring doesn't make it transparent to the Process Engine when nested API calls need to be executed in a separate transaction (the `Propagation.REQUIRES_NEW` transaction behavior).
 This doesn't play well with how the Process Engine Context is used to separate transaction data described in detail in [Transactions and the Process Engine Context][transactions-and-engine-context].
-Due to this, if the inner transaction fails, the changes made by the engine API calls are still committed to the Camunda database.
+Due to this, if the inner transaction fails, the changes made by the engine API calls are still committed to the Operaton database.

 A solution for this is to explicitly declare to the Process Engine that a new Process Engine Context is to be created, where all the following